mocs524/greybus-spec/source/bridged_phy.rst

     |_|                              (All other values reserved)                             0x02..0xff
     ===============================  ======================================================  ========================

-..

 .. _sdio-power-mode:

 Greybus SDIO Protocol Power Mode
 """"""""""""""""""""""""""""""""

-Table :num:`table-sdio-power-mode` defines the power supply mode in which the slot should be set.
+<GYBS.S.0707.001>Table :num:`table-sdio-power-mode` defines the power supply mode in
+which the slot should be set.</GYBS.S.0707.001>

 .. figtable::
     :nofig: